Volunteer with Habitat for Humanity of Elkhart County

-Join us on the construction site to work side by side with our partner family home buyers to build safe, affordable and energy efficient homes.
+Join us on the construction site to work side by side with our partner family home buyers to build safe, affordable, and energy-efficient homes.
 Tools and personal protective equipment provided.
 No construction experience needed.

 Volunteer at our ReStore - multiple ways to volunteer including cashiering, helping with customers, cleaning, sorting and organizing; plus salvage projects, community pick-ups and more.
-No experience in retail necessary.
+No experience in retail is necessary.

 "Volunteering for Habitat for Humanity gives you a great feeling.
 I am proud to be able to help so many families, meet new people, and learn new things."